Satisfactory Academic Progress

 Pacific University does not admit students who aren't capable of taking advantage of its educational opportunities.
 Pacific is known as a school with high academic standards and demanding curriculum.

-If the standards are not met in a later semester, the student will either be suspended from the University or placed on academic probation.
-This decision is made by the Standards and Advising Committee in consultation with the Assistant Dean of Arts and Sciences.
+If the standards are not met in a later semester, the student will either be suspended from the university or placed on academic probation.
+This decision is made by the Standards and Advising Committee in consultation with the assistant dean of the College of Arts and Sciences.
 Students who are allowed to continue taking classes while on probation are not eligible to compete in intercollegiate athletics, forensics and other participatory activities.
 Suspended students are asked to leave school, usually for a full year.
 Some are then encouraged to return and complete their degrees.